bbbradsmith/hatariB/DEVELOP.md

 The windows build can be debugged with Visual Studio.
 Set `DEBUG=1` for the make and run [cv2pdb](https://github.com/rainers/cv2pdb) on the DLL to generate PDB debug symbols that VS can use.
 You can open the hatariB source folder in Visual Studio (`start devenv /Edit C:\path\to\hatariB`), start RetroArch, then `Debug > Attach to Process` and look for RetroArch (or just `Reattach to Process` for subsequent runs).

+Opening the folder with Visual Studio will unfortunately make changes to the zlib folder.
+(Not important, but irritating when preparing commits.)
+Not sure if there's a way to prevent this.
+Can I add a [CMakeSettings.json](https://learn.microsoft.com/en-us/cpp/build/cmakesettings-reference?view=msvc-170) in the hatariB root that can prevent recursing into zlib?
+I couldn't figure out a solution that doesn't involve making changes inside the zlib folder.

 ## Changes to Hatari

 Changes to the C source code are all contained in `__LIBRETRO__` defines.
 This is important for merging future versions, because we always be able to see what code was replaced.
 None of the original code has been modified or deleted, only _disabled_ within `#ifdef` blocks.